Nordens Arks conservations projects

 Bees play a critically important role in the ecosystem, in particular in the pollination of both wild flowers and crops.

-In a cross-border project involving Norway and Sweden, the characteristics of four bee species will be compared.BEE Research
+In a cross-border project involving Norway and Sweden, the characteristics of four bee species was compared.BEE Research